 4. What should I know about dating doctors?
 Avoid tantrum-based arguments

-Throwing tantrums is a big no-no when you are dating doctors.
-“My boyfriend is a doctor and he is always busy; why won’t he give me time??!
-I can’t believe he did not make it to our dinner date…” Thoughts like these are what you need to work on reining in.
+Throwing tantrums is a big no-no when you are dating doctors, or anyone really.
+“My boyfriend is a doctor and he is always busy; why won’t he give me time?
+I can’t believe he did not make it to our dinner date!”
+Thoughts like these are what you need to work on reining in.
 You knew what you were getting into from the onset.
-Your frustration might be valid, but your tantrum isn’t the solution.
+Your frustration might be valid, but it isn’t the solution.

-5. Learn to be happy even if you are alone
+5. While dating a doctor, learn to be happy even if you are alone

 Being in a relationship with a doctor means you will have to be okay with the idea of being alone sometimes.
-Being apart from your partner is something that will become a part and parcel of your life when you opt to date a doctor.
-But remembering the fact that while you are alone, your doctor partner is saving other lives can actually help you cope with the loneliness.
+Being apart from your partner will become a part and parcel of your life when you opt to date a doctor.
+But remembering the fact that while you are alone, your doctor partner is aiding other lives can actually help you cope with the loneliness.